 I’ve always been in awe of athletes.
 The sport doesn’t matter much, what inspires me is the drive, fearlessness, and tenacity of anyone who signs up for gruelling workouts and tests their physical limits.
 Agreeing to the stress of preparing for a race, event, or competition is not easy.
 Most times, it’s a hair-raising commitment.

-But while I admire the new generation of athletes smashing records and dominating fields, I’m more interested in the 35-and-over crowd that is waving away the haters and signing up for sports on the far end of the spectrum.
-Ultra-type trials that make people cringe and are categorized as “intense,” “dangerous,” “wild,” or “unforgiving.”
+But while I admire the new generation of athletes smashing records and dominating fields, I’m more interested in the 35-and-over crowd who are waving away the haters and signing up for sports on the far end of the spectrum.
+Ultra-type trials that make people cringe because they are categorized as “intense,” “dangerous,” “wild,” or “unforgiving.”

 Paul Flannery talks about this trend in his Medium piece, “Extreme Athleticism is the New Midlife Crisis.”
 I approached the article with trepidation, eyebrow raised, as I expected him to bash fitness-obsessed people in the “advanced age” category.
 I was pleasantly surprised, however, when Flannery opened the narrative with his own transformation.
 He was in his early 40s, slightly depressed, jaded and unmoored, when he decided to run two towns beyond his regular route.
 His self-imposed trial marked the beginning of an affair with trail running.
 He ran his first 50K race nine months later.